-- Access to Historian data in basic sample and extended sample files, reduction groups, and user-entered data - · PC and Web clients - Monitoring for rule violations and alarming. - · Data filtering - Chart movement backward or forward in time throughout the database - On-line reconfiguration of certain chart parameters on the chart display, either temporarily or permanently - Mathematical transformations on collected variable samples - Option to build charts for the ratio of two variables or for data sets formed by merging samples from several variables - Official and/or calculated values for the mean and standard deviation to evaluate rules and compute limits - Optional display of the target, upper, and lower specification limits on the chart - Generation of screen images and reports containing charts, raw values, calculated values, and notes

-- Configuration of charts and CED displays, with on-line configuration editing and reporting - Individuals Histogram for determination of normality and calculation of process capability indices for individual samples - Xbar Histogram for determination of normality and calculation of process capability indices for subgroup mean values - Scatter diagram for cross-correlation of variables with optional time shift - Scatter diagram for auto-correlation of a variable with selected time shift - Pareto diagram that plots the number of occurrences of rejection and the percent contribution for up to 16 causes of rejection for a product.
+- Access to Historian sample, reduction, and user-entered data - · PC clients - · Data filtering - Chart movement backward or forward in time throughout the database - On-line reconfiguration of certain chart parameters on the chart display, either temporarily or permanently - Mathematical transformations on collected variable samples - Option to build charts for the ratio of two variables or for data sets formed by merging samples from several variables - Official and/or calculated values for the mean and standard deviation to evaluate rules and compute limits - Optional display of the target, upper, and lower specification limits on the chart - Generation of screen images and reports containing charts, raw values, calculated values, and notes - Configuration of charts and CED displays, with on-line configuration editing and reporting - Individuals Histogram for determination of normality and calculation of process capability indices for individual samples - Xbar Histogram for determination of normality and calculation of process capability indices for subgroup mean values - Scatter diagram for cross-correlation of variables with optional time shift - Scatter diagram for auto-correlation of a variable with selected time shift - Pareto diagram that plots the number of occurrences of rejection and the percent contribution for up to 16 causes of rejection for a product

-To evaluate the rules and compute the control limits, you can use official or calculated values for the mean and/or standard deviation.
+To evaluate the rules and compute the control limits,. you can use official or calculated values for the mean and/or standard deviation.